 Every resident in our training program practices a series of “mock” oral examinations as part of their training.
-After graduation, former residents are invited back to the University of Maryland for a dedicated internal mock orals review and rotate with disease site experts.
+After graduation, former residents are invited back to the University of Maryland for a dedicated internal mock orals review with faculty disease site experts.

 In addition, the University of Maryland Department of Radiation Oncology sponsors a national Radiobiology and Physics Review Course every year.
 The course is designed for residents preparing for their board exams as well as radiation oncology physicians preparing for their re-certification exams.

 Residents also have the opportunity to participate in the didactic lecture portion of the University of Maryland Department of Radiation Oncology national Mock Orals Course.
 This course simulates a radiation oncology oral board examination with internal and external disease-site experts reviewing high yield cases and providing practical tips.

 Each year, residents are invited to the Radiation Oncology Symposium - Best of course.
 This is a CME accredited course that provides the attendees with the new changes in technology and treatment modalities that have occurred in the past year.
 This includes the latest developments in treating the following cancers: genitourinary, head & neck, central nervous system/pediatrics, gynecologic, gastrointestinal, breast, thoracic/SBRT and lymphoma.
 Residents are given access to the didactics from each of these national courses.

 Third and fourth year residents are given the opportunity to attend the ASTRO Annual Refresher Course, and attendance is sponsored and supported by the department.

 From September through May, all residents are granted protected time to attend the dedicated physics lecture series and the radiation and cancer biology lecture series conducted by our own internal faculty experts as well as faculty from other institutions in preparation for their boards.
 To view sample schedules, please click below.